tcwangshiqi-columbia/Neurify/README.md

 test for one run = 0: whether need to estimate the output range without split refinement.
 0 is no, 1 is yes.
 Default value is 0.

 check mode = 0: choose the mode of formal anlysis.
 Normal split and check mode is 0.
 Check adv mode is 1.
-Check adv mode will prevent further splits as long as the bisection depth goes upper than 20 so as to locate concrete adversarial examples faster.
+Check adv mode will prevent further splits as long as the bisection depth goes upper than 10 so as to locate concrete adversarial examples faster.
 Default value is 0.

+MAX_DEPTH: A flexible parameter to adjust the timeout threshold.

+norm_input: Whether needs to normalize the input.

 The program will terminate in three ways: (1) a concrete adversarial is found, and (2) the property is verified as safe, and (3) Neurify hits predifined depth threshold indicating timeouts.